Skip to content

 Limited public comment opportunities

-DTSC sends residents and businesses near cleanup sites a mailer called a Community Update.
+DTSC sends residents and businesses near projects a mailer called a Community Update.
 They must fill out a paper form to comment.
 Sometimes DTSC holds public meetings where people can comment.
 People have to put time and work into making a comment.

 Hard-to-understand information

 User research found Community Updates were hard for Californians to understand.
 They were often written at an 11th or 12th grade reading level.
-A busy visual design made it hard for people to find how they could be part of decision-making.
+A busy visual design made it unclear how to be part of decision-making.

 Narrowly-defined communities of interest